 Undergraduate Degree and Master’s Prerequisite Courses

-Prospective graduate students should ensure that they meet the following standards to apply to a data science program:
+Prospective graduate students are generally expected to meet the following standards to be accepted to a data science program:

-- Possess a Bachelor’s of Science degree in a quantitative field such as statistics, computer science, applied math, or engineering
+- Hold a bachelor’s degree in a quantitative field such as statistics, computer science, applied math, or engineering

 - Demonstrate coursework in such key disciplines as statistics, linear algebra, calculus I and II, programming languages, and quantitative methods